 Which IDR plans have a payment cap?

 Borrowers with federal student loans can choose from four income-driven repayment plans.
-But only IBR and PAYE have capped payments, which require a “partial financial hardship” to qualify.
-This basically means your IDR payment can’t exceed the calculated payment under a 10-Year Standard Repayment Plan to be eligible.
+But only IBR and PAYE have capped payments, which used to require a “partial financial hardship” to qualify.
+This used to mean that your IDR payment can’t exceed the calculated payment under a 10-Year Standard Repayment Plan to be eligible.

 After enrolling in IBR or PAYE, your monthly payments will continue to increase with your income until you hit your payment cap.
 Then, you can ride out monthly payments at that maximum payment cap — regardless of how much money you make.